• Skip to primary navigation

 last spoonful of oil added at the end

-Step 3 - Transfer the toum into a jar, allow it to cool down to room temperature, and then seal (making sure it is airtight) store in the refrigerator for a couple of months.
+Step 3 - Transfer the toum into a jar, allow it to cool down to room temperature, and then seal (making sure it is airtight) and store in the refrigerator for a couple of months.

 a finished batch of white sauce in a blender